sihyun-yu/Ogogada/Reports/DP3/[DP3] Ideation.md

    - Needs money for living expenses
    - Has experienced various tasks related to POS such as using Gifticons and refungins
 ### Briefing
+Dear user, thank you for being a test user of our team Ogogada.
+This is our paper prototype.
+The goal of the project is to redesign experience of training for new cafe part-time job workers.
+Think of this paper prototype as a tablet monitor, and the person in front will be a computer and execute the function of it.
+In addition, the keyboard is replaced by a keyskin, and you can touch the screen with your finger.
+You should read the 3 given tasks and solve them within the prototype.
+The computer may be slow.
 ### Tasks

 ### Observations